- 1 hour on-demand video

 What to do?

-In this ten-part “How to Professionally Self-Publish a Book" course, six-time author, speaker, and publisher Phil Simon lets you in on secrets on how to professionally publish your own book.
+In this twelve-part course, eight-time author, speaker, and publisher Phil Simon lets you in on secrets on how to professionally publish your own book.
 He addresses each step in the publishing process, offering his first-hand input and insider advice.
-He comments on subsidy presses that claim to have authors' interests at heart and explains the different options available to you.
+He offers crucial comments on subsidy presses that claim to have authors' interests at heart and explains the different options available to you.

 Phil has been down this road more than a few times.
-After doing two books with traditional publishers, he started Motion Publishing to produce his next two books--and publish another for a client.
-(He then returned to traditional publishing for his fifth and sixth books.)
+After doing two books with traditional publishers, he started Motion Publishing to produce his next two books—and publish four others.
+(He then returned to traditional publishing books number five, six, seven, and eight.)

 In short, he knows where the bodies are buried.
 Learn valuable tips and avoid critical mistakes that can cost you a great deal of time, money, and peace of mind.